vitessio/website/content/en/docs/17.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 aliases: ['/docs/user-guides/backup-and-restore/']
 ---

+## Choosing the backup type

+As described in [Backup types](../overview/#backup-types), you choose to run a Full Backup (the default) or an Incremental Backup.

+Full backups will use the backup engine chosen in the tablet's [configuration](#configuration).
+Incremental backups will always copy MySQL's binary logs, irrespective of the configured backup engine.

 ## Using xtrabackup

 The default backup implementation is `builtin`, however we strongly recommend using the `xtrabackup` engine as it is more robust and allows for non-blocking backups.
 Restores will always be done with whichever engine was used to create the backup.